Rendlesham Forest incident: Suffolk police log

-Suffolk police were called to the scene on the night of the initial sighting and again the following morning but found nothing unusual.
+Two officers from the Suffolk Constabulary were called to the scene on the night of the initial sighting and again the following morning but found nothing unusual.
 On the night of the initial incident they reported that the only lights visible were from the Orford lighthouse.
 They attributed the indentations in the ground to animals.
-The Suffolk constabulary file on the case was released in 2005 under the UK's Freedom of Information Act and can be accessed on their website.
+The Suffolk Constabulary file on the case was released in 2005 under the UK's Freedom of Information Act and can be accessed on their website.
 It includes a letter dated 28 July 1999 written by Inspector Mike Topliss who notes that one of the police constables who attended the scene on the first night returned to the site in daylight in case he had missed something.
 "There was nothing to be seen and he remains unconvinced that the occurrence was genuine," wrote Topliss.
 "The immediate area was swept by powerful light beams from a landing beacon at RAF Bentwaters and the Orfordness lighthouse.
 I know from personal experience that at night, in certain weather and cloud conditions, these beams were very pronounced and certainly caused strange visual effects."